Commercial Activities Privacy Notice

 - If you take part in one of our activities and you are also a pupil at the School, then we will share information about your participation in that activity with your teachers if relevant.

-- The School has its own legal obligations as a charity and a school, which means that it may also need to use your personal information for its own purposes (for example, reporting to the relevant authorities if something has gone wrong) and may share your personal information with external agencies such as the police or local authority.
+- The School has its own legal obligations as a charity and a school, which means that it may also need to use your personal information for its own purposes (for example, reporting to the relevant authorities if something has gone wrong) and may share your personal information with external agencies such as the local authority.

 How we use your information